crawlcore/qcrawl/docs/getting-started/installation.md

 I suggest to use CPython:

-* Compatibility: qCrawl stack relies on C-extensions (orjson, lxml, pickle wheels).
+* Compatibility: qCrawl stack relies on C-extensions (orjson, lxml, msgspec).
 They require nontrivial build workarounds.
 * Workload profile: qCrawl is I/O-bound (networking via aiohttp, disk I/O, async queueing).
 PyPy’s JIT gives little advantage for async I/O where most time is spent waiting in C libraries or the OS.
 * Ecosystem: aiohttp and other async libraries are written and optimized for CPython.
 Wheels and CI support are more reliable on CPython.